Article I. Name

 - Active Members shall be elected after fulfilling the following requirements:

-- Surgical training in a program where a Coller Society member has a prominent role in the senior portion of that training which would qualify the member for Board Certification or added qualification after Certification or a full-time faculty appointment in the Department of Surgery at the University of Michigan or in the Department of Surgery at St. Joseph Mercy Hospital, Ann Arbor, Michigan; alternatively, a faculty appointment in an academic Department of Surgery at any institution wherein a Coller Society member serves as either Chairman or Program Director, and this Coller Society member proposes the applicant.
+- Surgical training in a program where a Coller Society member has a prominent role in the senior portion of that training or a full-time faculty appointment in the Department of Surgery at the University of Michigan or in the Department of Surgery at St. Joseph Mercy Hospital, Ann Arbor, Michigan; alternatively, a faculty appointment in an academic Department of Surgery at any institution wherein a Coller Society member serves as either Chairman or Program Director, and this Coller Society member proposes the applicant.